ReemaSaif/first-FastAPI-project/README.md

 # first-FastAPI-project

-## A simple FastAPI project for learning how to build and run an API with Python.
+## A simple FastAPI project for learning how to build and run an API in Python.

 ## How to Run (Open Command Prompt in the Terminal):